-Modern businesses (whether private or government bodies) need robust security architectures for protecting sensitive data and the hosting assets.
+Modern businesses (private or government bodies) need robust security architectures to protect sensitive data and hosting assets.
 By strengthening your network security architecture to eliminate common loopholes, you can significantly reduce the risk of attackers breaching your systems.

 Registers organisations as reliable entities

 By implementing security best practices, organisations can demonstrate their trustworthiness to potential partners and clients.
 These practices will significantly put them ahead of competitors, as people prefer to work with companies that guarantee their privacy.

 Ultimately this architecture will prove to be of long-term benefit to the organisation.

 Reduces disciplinary sanctions in the event of a cyber attack

 When a company implements a robust network security architecture, it establishes itself as a security-conscious body using modern tools and processes to minimise the risks.
 These are vital steps in an organisation’s efforts to show it takes cyber security seriously and is determined to protect end-users.

 It also shows that the organisation complies with all relevant regulations, like the General Data Protection Regulation (GDPR).

 Data regulators have generally shown more leniency when organisations do their best to uphold security best practices.
 They also tend to punish businesses that make little to no effort.

 The cyber security architecture is crucial in a business system, like the locks and physical security systems we construct for our office spaces.
 What varies this time is that the locks are virtual, but double locks are essentials to act as good deterrents.
 In our modern landscape, these virtual locks have come to prove equally important than physical locks.